inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 disorr and confusion.
 The only way to correct this is to rewrite the program.
 		-- Geoffrey James, "The Tao of Programming"
-NATHAN ... your PARENTS were in a CARCRASH!!
+NATHAN ... r PARENTS were in a CARCRASH!!
 They're VOIDED -- They COLLAPSED They had no CHAINSAWS ...
 They had no MONEY MACHINES ...
 They did PILLS in SKIMPY GRASS SKIRTS ...
 Nathan, I EMULATED them ... but they were OFF-KEY ...